khulnasoft-lab/design.khulnasoft.com/contents/content/date-and-time.md

 The absolute format clarifies the precise date and time that something occurred.

 Absolute date and time information can be [localized](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat) to display a user's local date and time or follow the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.
 See the [Guidelines](#Guidelines) section for more information about when dates should be localized, and when they should be shown in ISO 8601.
-  - Localized dates display the day, month, and full year by default, as in `Jan 03, 2022`.
-The date can be shortened to the day and month when space is tight, for example, `Jan 03`.
-If the date is shortened, always show the full date and time data in a tooltip, along with the timezone: `Jan 03, 2022, GMT-8`.
+  - Localized dates display the day, month, and full year by default (for example: Jan 03, 2022).
+The date can be shortened to the day and month when space is tight (Jan 03).
+If the date is shortened, always show the full date and time data in a tooltip, along with the timezone (Jan 03, 2022, GMT-8).
    * We use the `numeric` value of the `year` parameter to display the year in full (For example: 2022).
 The `2-digit` value can be used instead if there is limited space which displays the shortened version of the year.
 (For example: 22)
    * For the `month` parameter, we always use the `short` value.
 (For example: Mar) Note that the API will auto-adjust to `full` if the language can't be shortened.
    * For the `day` parameter, we use the `2-digit` value.
 (For example: 01)